pnbruckner/ha-sun2/README.md

 Type | Description
 -|-
-Daylight | The amount of time between sunrise and sunset.
-Civil Daylight | The amount of time between dawn and dusk.
-Nautical Daylight | The amount of time between nautical dawn and nautical dusk.
-Astronomical Daylight | The amount of time between astronomical dawn and astronomical dusk.
-Night | The amount of time between sunset and sunrise of the next day.
-Civil Night | The amount of time between dusk and dawn of the next day.
-Nautical Night | The amount of time between nautical dusk and nautical dawn of the next day.
-Astronomical Night | The amount of time between astronomical dusk and astronomical dawn of the next day.
+Daylight | The amount of time between sunrise and sunset Civil Daylight | The amount of time between dawn and dusk Nautical Daylight | The amount of time between nautical dawn and nautical dusk Astronomical Daylight | The amount of time between astronomical dawn and astronomical dusk Night | The amount of time between sunset and sunrise of the next day Civil Night | The amount of time between dusk and dawn of the next day Nautical Night | The amount of time between nautical dusk and nautical dawn of the next day Astronomical Night | The amount of time between astronomical dusk and astronomical dawn of the next day

 ### Other Sensors